A General Biography:

 2017 saw an anniversary tour of The Six-Sided Man plus the launch of 'Greg Byron' (his Performance Poetry persona) in Brighton UK, and the Edinburgh Festival.
-A further return to Florida, USA in Autumn for a month, plus a second tour of Mata Hari - Female Spy.
+A third return to Florida, USA in Autumn for a month, plus a second tour of Mata Hari - Female Spy.